nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 If you _only_ use classic asserts, you can get away with a couple of global substitutes:

-1. Convert `using NUnit.Framework;` into _both_ `using NUnit.Framework;using NUnit.Framework.Legacy;`<br>
+1. Convert `using NUnit.Framework;` into _both_ `using NUnit.Framework;using NUnit.Framework.Legacy;`

    Depending on your editor you can automatically insert a newline between the two `using` statements.
-1. Convert `Assert` into `ClassicAssert`.<br>
+1. Convert `Assert` into `ClassicAssert`.

    This global substitute will also convert those asserts that have not changed.
 You can narrow the scope of this substitute to do only the asserts that need converting, but there are quite a lot.

    1. Convert `Assert.AreEqual` into `ClassicAssert.AreEqual`.